What is the Degenerative Disc Disease and How is it Treated?

-Degenerative Disc Disease is the leading factor spinal disc tears, disc bulges, disc herniations and even sciatica.
-In this section of our website, we will familiarize you with disc damage as well as the non-surgical treatment options you need for live a healthy active life.
+Degenerative Disc Disease is the leading factor in spinal disc tears, disc bulges, disc herniations, and even sciatica.
+We will familiarize you with disc damage as well as the non-surgical treatment options you need to live a healthy life.
 Chiropractic Specialty Center® is one of the few centers that address the cause of disc degenerations through patient education and target specific treatments.
 Our clinical teams of expert chiropractors are the best experienced non-operative clinicians.
 Visit one of our centers to experience clinical chiropractic.
 Our knowledge, abilities, and technology are second to none.
-We have succeeded when others have failed.

 Implications of Disc Degeneration in Adolescents

 Disc degeneration, poor posture, muscle weakness and increased weathering activities are the leading causes of back pain in adolescents.
 Nowadays, more teenagers are diagnosed with degenerative disc disease than there were a decade ago.
-Our modern lifestyle is the primary reason thin the increased numbers of teenagers diagnosed with disc degeneration.
-There are several well-published research articles that alert of impending back pain at an almost epidemic levels in young adults.
+Our modern lifestyle is the primary reason in the increased numbers of teenagers diagnosed with disc degeneration.
+Several well-published research articles alert of impending back pain at almost epidemic levels in young adults.

-Although dis degeneration in itself may not cause pain, it can lead to spinal disc tears that will.
+Although disc degeneration in itself may not cause pain, it can lead to spinal disc tears that will.
 The primary culprit in bulging, herniated or protruded disc is disc degeneration.
-Early onset degenerative changes with a disc will lead to pain in near future.
-A published research found spinal disc degeneration in teenagers to be the primary factor in recurrent pain.
+Early onset degenerative changes with a disc will lead to pain sooner than expected.
+Published research found spinal disc degeneration in teenagers to be the primary factor in recurrent pain.
 According to the researchers, frequent flare-up and recurrent back pain were common in those with disc degeneration.
 More importantly, teenagers with recurrent back pain must have their spine assessed for disc degeneration.
 Therefore, a thorough assessment of the spine is needed for teenagers with recurrent back pain.
 MRI (Magnetic Resonance Imagining) is the recommended diagnostic test for proper assessments of disc determinations.